2018 United States Senate elections: Utah

 Seven-term Republican Orrin Hatch was re-elected with 65% of the vote in 2012.
 Hatch was the President pro tempore of the United States Senate, as well as the second most-senior Senator.
 Before the 2012 election, Hatch said that he would retire at the end of his seventh term if he was re-elected.
 Hatch initially announced his re-election campaign on March 9, 2017, but later announced his plans to retire on January 2, 2018.
 Former 2012 Republican presidential nominee Mitt Romney was running for the seat.

 Professor James Singer was running for the Democratic nomination, but he dropped out and endorsed Salt Lake County Councilwoman Jenny Wilson, who made her Senate bid official on July 17, 2017.
-Danny Drew also was running, but dropped out and endorsed Jenny Wilson.
+Danny Drew was also running, but dropped out and endorsed Wilson.
 Mitchell Kent Vice was defeated for the Democratic nomination by Wilson.

 Mitt Romney was easily elected, defeating Wilson.